-Capital assets, which include property, plant, equipment, and infrastructure assets (such as roads and bridges), and right-to-use assets acquired under leasing arrangements, are reported in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets (such as roads and bridges), and right-to-use assets acquired under leasing and software subscription arrangements, are reported in the government-wide financial statements.
 Capital assets are defined by the County as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
+If the capital asset relates to infrastructure, an initial cost of more than \$100,000 is used.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value.